jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ml.md

 Start by searching for what you need - your JFrog AI ML guide walks you through key concepts, tutorials, or best practices.
 Either use the search bar or select from the options below.

-Note that our AI-powered search has been built into your JFrog help to help you move faster.
-Slide the panel open by hitting **:sparkles:AI** in your top navigation bar.
-This can help you answer questions about our product and instantly receive an answer.

 <div class="green-shadow-cards">
   <Cards columns={2}>
     <Card title="Setting Up JFrog ML" icon="fa-star" href="https://jfrog-enterprise-group.readme.io/ai-ml/docs/setting-up-jfrog-ml" target="_blank">